+DAVID PENNYCO OOK

-DAVID PENNYCOOK Toronto, Ontario, Canada David Pennycook leads the Institutional Markets team and his responsibilities include business development and client servicing for institutional clients.
-He is also a member of Director since March 29, 2012 the firm's management committee.
-Mr. Pennycook has 33 years of industry experience Not independent (Management) and has been with the firm and a predecessor since 1991.
-Mr. Pennycook was CEO and Principal Occupation: Vice Chairman and President of Sceptre Investment Counsel Limited until the combination of its business Executive Vice President, Institutional Markets of with Fiera Holdings.
-Prior experiences include marketing and servicing roles at major Fiera Capital Canadian investment management firms and insurance companies.
-He is also the Co-Chairman on the Canadian Investment/Corporate Committee of the International Foundation.
-Mr. Pennycook graduated from the University of Manitoba with an Honours Bachelor of Commerce (BComm(Hons)) Board/Committee Membership Attendance Public Company Board Memberships Board of Directors 9 of 9(1) 100% Securities Held Class A Subordinate Class B Special As at Voting Shares Voting Shares DSUs (#) Total Shares and DSUs (#) April 17, 2013 154,656 154,656 Options Held Date Granted Number (#) Exercise Price (\$) Total Unexercised (#) 90,278
+Toronto, Ontario, Canada Director since March 29, Not independent (Manage Principal Occupation: Vid Executive Vice President Fiera Capital 2012 ement) ce Chairman and David Pennycook leads Fiera Capital's Institutional Markets team and his responsibilities include business development and client servicing for institutional clients and he is also a member of the Fiera Capital's management committee.
+With over 34 years of industry experience, Mr. Pennycook has been with Fiera Capital and a predecessor since 1991.
+He was president and chief executive officer of Sceptre Investment Counsel Limited until the combination of its business with Fiera Holdings.
+Prior experience includes marketing and servicing roles at major Canadian investment management firms and insurance companies.
+Mr. Pennycook graduated from the University of Manitoba with an Honours Bachelor of Commerce.
+He later received the ICD.D designation granted by the Institute of Corporate Directors.

+Board/Committee Mem bership Attendance during the financial year ended December 31, 2013 Public Company Board Memberships

+Board of Directors 11 of 12 92% -

+Securitie s Held

+As at Class A Subordinate Voting Shares Class B Special Voting Shares DSUs (#) Total Shares and DSUs (#)

+April 17, 2014 154,656 - - 154,656

+Options Held

+Date Granted Number (#) Exercise Price (\$) Total Unexercised (#)

+October 6, 2010 90,278 8.30 77 90,278